Villanova-AI/villanova_developers/docs/villanova09/tutorials/create/strapi-content.md

 ## Strapi Content List Widget

-1. Select a page or [create a page](../compose/page-management.md#create-a-page) in your Entando Application on which to place the Strapi Content List Widget
+1. Select a page or [create a page](../compose/page-management.md#create-a-page) in your Villanova Application on which to place the Strapi Content List Widget
 2. Go to  `App Builder` → `Pages` → `Management`
 3. Find the Strapi content list page in the page tree and click on the three dots representing the `Actions` icon
 4. Select `Design` from the drop-down